 Self-isolation means staying at home and taking common sense precautions to avoid close contact with those you live with.

-If an education facility is connected to a case
+If an education facility has a case link

-If an educational facility is connected to a confirmed or probable case of COVID-19, it will close for 72 hours to allow for cleaning and contact tracing.
+If an educational facility has a link to a confirmed or probable case of COVID-19, it will close for 72 hours to allow for cleaning and contact tracing.

 Make sure children are safe and cared for